Japan Association of City Mayors

 Matters related to administration of welfare, environment, education, etc.

 Matters related to administration of land, transportation, agriculture, forestry, fisheries, economy, industry, etc.

 (5) Special committees

-Policy issue research bodies, consisting of 6 special committees, including the research committee on municipal tax systems, the special committee on national health insurance, and the special committee on municipal policy studies.
+Policy issue research bodies, consisting of 7 special committees, including the policy promotion committee, the research committee on municipal tax systems, the special committee on national health insurance, and the special committee on care insurance.

-Bodies dealing with issues in common with cities having specific features, which consist of 13 councils, including the hot springs location city council, the national base council, the national park-related city council, the port city council, and the marine city council.
+Bodies dealing with issues in common with cities having specific features, which consist of 11 councils, including the depopulation-related city liaison council, the hot springs location city council, the national base council, and the port city council.

 (7) Study groups, etc.

 At present, there are study groups including the decentralization reform review meeting, the subcommittee on the establishment of urban financial base, and the subcommittee on agricultural policy.

 There are district associations in 9 districts in Japan (Hokkaido, Tohoku, Hokushin’etsu, Kanto, Tokai, Kinki, Chugoku, Shikoku and Kyushu), which are engaged in liaison and coordination between cities in each district.

 There are also prefectural associations of city mayors, which are engaged in liaison and coordination between cities in each prefecture.